DominikStiller/tudelft-damage-identification/README.md

 * `n_clusters` (int or "start...end"): number of clusters (e.g. for k-means), determined based on multiple indices if range of k is specified
 * `explained_variance` (float between 0 and 1): desired level of explained variance for PCA selection

+The following parameters are available during prediction:
+* `skip_visualization`: plotting is skipped if flag is present